Rainbow Hospitals

 Rainbow Children's Medicare, commonly known as Rainbow Hospitals, is an Indian chain of paediatric hospitals headquartered in Hyderabad.
 Founded by Dr. Ramesh Kancharla in 1999, the hospital's main focus is paediatric and maternal healthcare services.
-Rainbow Hospitals' flagship facility is located at Banjara Hills, Hyderabad.
-The Rainbow Hospital Group currently operates out of 15 hospitals and 3 outpatient clinics – seven in Hyderabad, three in Bangalore, two each in Delhi, Chennai, Vijayawada and Visakhapatnam.
+The flagship facility of Rainbow Children's Hospitals is located at Banjara Hills, Hyderabad.
+The Rainbow Hospital Group currently operates out of 19 hospitals and 3 outpatient clinics – eight in Hyderabad, four in Bangalore, two each in Delhi, Chennai, Vijayawada, and Visakhapatnam.